Life: Challenge

-Biology
+A biota is the assemblage of living things, especially the animals and plants, that inhabit a specific place and time, such as an ecosystem or biome; thus, the goal of nature conservation is to preserve the biota of an ecosystem.

+Descriptive

 Since there is no consensus for a definition of life, most current definitions in biology are descriptive.
 Life is considered a characteristic of something that preserves, furthers or reinforces its existence in the given environment.
-This characteristic exhibits all or most of the following traits:
+This implies all or most of the following traits: